ak909412/SAVA-Interface/README.md

 2. **Specify Your Destination:** Tell SAVA where you want to go within the campus.
 3. **Follow SAVA's Guidance:** SAVA will guide you along the shortest path to your destination, providing real-time updates along the way.
 4. **Ask Questions:** Feel free to ask SAVA any questions you have about the college, and it will provide accurate answers promptly.

+## How to run SAVA

+1. Install the application given above on any Android device.
+2. Connect the Device and Raspberry Pi over the Local Network.
+3. Run the Path generator file on Raspberry Pi.
+4. To check the generated path run the Map.py with the coordinates generated in the above file.

 ## Why Choose SAVA?